 Despite efforts to diversify hiring and recruiting practices, faculty of color experience systemic challenges that remain unaddressed.
 The number of full-time faculty of color across the Washington state community and technical college system has remained within 14-16 percent since 2010.
 Therefore, there is a need for both strong mentorship and more transparent support systems.

 All participants are encouraged to attend all three retreats, as this interaction supports both the mentor/mentee relationship, as well as the cohesion and relationship-building of the participants.
-Attendance at the fall retreat is required as this is where mentor/mentee pairing and training will take place.
+Participants will also be invited to attend topical group mentoring sessions for peer-to-peer support.